IsraMekki/ClickFraudDetection/README.md

 * TODO **CTRCalculator** allows to calculate the Click Through Rate from clicks and displays streams.
 * **Detectors** contains classes where our filters are implemented.
 Each class takes as input a DataStream of Event and gives as output a DataStream of **cleaned** Events.
 The fraudulant ones are written into a text file.

+# To run this project
+Run the main job in src/main/scala/ClickFraudDetection/ClickFraudDetectionJob.scala

+# What we learnt from this project